razee-io/Razeedash/MINIKUBE.md

 1. restart watch-keeper so the config-map changes will be put in place

     ```bash
-    kubectl delete pod -n razee $(k get pods -n razee | grep watch-keeper | awk '{ print $1}')
+    kubectl delete pod -n razeedeploy $(k get pods -n razeedeploy | grep watch-keeper | awk '{ print $1}')
     ```

-1. From the RazeeDash console click the `RazeeDash` link in the header to open the RazeeDash details page and verify that you can see deployment information for your Watch Keeper pod.
+1. From your RazeeDash UI click the `Clusters` link in the header to and search for the cluster name that you previously created

 ## Useful tools